What’s the Scope? “Frost Museum of Science”

-Located in downtown Miami, Florida, the Phillip and Patricia Frost Museum of Science offers to their visitors the opportunity to experience the well-known WOW effect (fascinate, excite, and shock) in a single building.
+Located in downtown Miami, Florida, the Phillip and Patricia Frost Museum of Science offers its visitors the opportunity to experience the well-known WOW effect (fascinate, excite, and shock) in a single building.
 Unique for its architecture with 250,000 Sq.Ft, it combines technology and balance with the environment; without leaving aside beauty and harmony, where it enriches the curious minds of its visitors.

 Ensuring a multi-sensory experience, the Frost Museum of Science is a complex of four buildings, located in a position of open arms.
 Consequently, giving the sensation of the museum offering a warmly welcome to its visitors.